user5427/fp-2024/README.md

 Program aim - check if given trip is valid (It is all connected)

 **Main entities:**
-- Busses
-- Trains
 - Stops
-- Bus routes
-- Train routes
+- Routes
 - Public paths
+- Trips

 **Main operations:**
 - Stops and routes
-    - Add/Remove bus
-    - Add/Remove train
-    - Add/Remove bus/train stop
+    - Add/Remove stop
     - Create a route
-    - Assign bus/train to routes
-    - Remove bus/train from routes
-    - Add bus/train stop to route
+    - Add stop to route
     - Add next stop id to a stop
     - Add previous stop id to a stop